 Unity Implementation Fundamentals

-Unity supports NAS and SAN connectivity for VVols.
-That means administrators have the flexibility to provision VVol Datastores on vSphere via NFS, iSCSI, or Fibre Channel.
+Unity supports NAS and SAN connectivity for vVols.
+That means administrators have the flexibility to provision vVols Datastores on vSphere via NFS, iSCSI, or Fibre Channel.
 Protocol Endpoints are the NAS Server interfaces, iSCSI initiators, and Fibre Channel ports zoned to the ESXi hosts.
-The workflow to set up the VVol environment on the Unity system is well integrated into the re-designed array element manager, Unisphere.
+The workflow to set up the vVols environment on the Unity system is well integrated into the re-designed array element manager, Unisphere.
 The process of configuring Capability Profiles, Storage Containers, and presenting them to ESXi hosts are streamlined and easy to use.
 I’ll get into the configuration process further down.

 A Storage Container is the actual repository where data resides.
 In Unity a Storage Container consists of one or more storage pools.
 Each storage pool represents a mixture of drives (i.e. Flash, SAS, NL-SAS) with supporting data services (i.e. storage tiering).
 The combination of drives and data services that defines the pool is encapsulated in a Capability Profile.
 In Unity, a Storage Container can have multiple Capability Profiles.
 The direct benefit a virtualization administrator gets from this feature is management simplification.
 That leads to time saved and redirected to other things.
 Why is that?
 In the traditional paradigm of LUNs and file systems presented to the ESXi hosts, each of those storage objects represented a single Capability Profile.
 In most cases, an administrator is not provisioning all the VMs with the same Capability Profile.
 Engineering wants Capability Profile A. Finance wants Capability Profile B. Marketing wants Capability Profile C. For each unique Capability Profile, it’s one or more LUNs or file systems to support it.
 After a while, that’s a lot of storage objects to manage.